Common Aadhaar Problems and Their Solutions

 Always carry original and photocopies of valid Proof of Identity (PoI) and Proof of Address (PoA) documents, along with your birth certificate for Proof of Date of Birth, to any Aadhaar enrolment or update centre.

-Biometric capture is a critical part of the Aadhaar enrolment process, and fingerprint scans can sometimes be problematic.
-Issues like dry skin, cuts, or worn-out fingerprints due to manual labour can make it difficult for the scanner to capture clear images.
-Children under five years old do not have fingerprints captured, only iris scans and photographs.
+Biometric capture is a critical part of the Aadhaar enrolment process, and fingerprint scans can sometimes be challenging.
+Issues like dry skin, cuts, or worn-out fingerprints due to manual labour can pose challenges for the scanner to capture clear images.
+For children under five years old, fingerprints are not captured, only iris scans and photographs.

 If the initial attempts fail, the operator might ask you to wash your hands or apply a moisturiser to improve the print quality.
 Persistence and proper hand placement are key to a successful fingerprint capture.